gsmainclusivetechlab/mmapi-android-sdk/README.md

   This use case allows the disbursement organisation to retrieve all completed transactions for a given batch.

-  Pass the batch id as first parameter of function obtained as result of the bulk disbursment request(# 1) to a function to retrieve the completed
+  Pass the batch id as first parameter of function obtained from result callback of the bulk disbursment request(# 1) to a function to retrieve the completed

   ```